Leading a Virtuous & Honorable Life

 More recent research suggests that the 24 strengths can be contained in just 3 categories — Intellectual Strengths, Interpersonal Strengths, and Temperance Strengths [wiki: positive psychology]

-Taoism goes further, and says that Virtue arises naturally when a person follows the Tao – The Way.
+Taoism goes further and says that Virtue arises naturally when a person follows the Tao – The Way.
 This natural virtue, which is also a natural power within a person’s character, is called Te, usually translated as virtue.
 Cultivation of one’s Te is an important part of Taoist spiritual practice.

-The Virtues Extend Beyond the Moral Precepts
+The Virtues Extend Beyond the Ethical Precepts

 Third, a Virtuous Life extends a person’s positive behavior beyond the requirements of the Moral Precepts.
 For example, while it is a Moral Precept to care for your body (eating, sleeping, exercising), it is a Virtue to become well-nourished, physically fit, strong, vital, and enduring.